Location-Based Technology for Mobile Apps: Beacons vs. GPS vs. WiFi

 - Lacks accuracy indoors as it is susceptible to obstruction

 - Less accurate for “micro-location” proximity based activities

 - “Macro-location” activities (wider range)

 - Messaging to drive foot traffic to location

 BLE and Beacons: The Future of Location-Based Tech for Mobile Apps?

 The comparison between BLE, WiFi, and GPS is not a new one.
 But looking at location-based mobile technologies in the context of the Internet of Things and the ever-increasing importance of personalization is a challenge that companies are still struggling with.

-With IoT, interaction between devices and things is a fundamental necessity.
-Because of this, very sophisticated segmentation and hyper-local, context-aware technology is important.
+With IoT, the interaction between devices and things is a fundamental necessity.
+Because of this, very sophisticated segmentation and hyper-local, context-aware technology are important.
 A device needs to know exactly what it is communicating with, meaning there needs to be a way to differentiate between things within the network.
 Beacons are by far the most effective means to accomplish this in comparison to WiFi or GPS.

 Beacons are also the best available technology to facilitate indoor location positioning on a more granular scale; provide hyper-relevant, personalized messaging to users; and gather more detailed user intelligence.

 This said, choosing the right location-based mobile technology for your company really depends on what you are trying to accomplish.
 In many cases, a combination of these technologies is ideal.
 For example, this touchless payments and in-store m-commerce platform we built for a large gas retailer uses GPS, BLE, and WiFi triangulation to offer location and context aware experiences to users.